Frequently Asked Questions

 Is Tourette Syndrome a disability?

 Symptoms in Tic Disorders can range from mild to severe and in some cases, can be self-injurious, debilitating and markedly reduce the quality of life.
-Tourette is only named specifically in the Individuals with Disabilities Education Act (IDEA) which states: “…we do believe that Tourette syndrome is commonly misunderstood to be a behavioral or emotional condition, rather than a neurological condition.
+Tourette Syndrome is named specifically in the Individuals with Disabilities Education Act (IDEA) which states: “…we do believe that Tourette syndrome is commonly misunderstood to be a behavioral or emotional condition, rather than a neurological condition.
 Therefore, including Tourette syndrome in the definition of other health impairment may help correct the misperception of Tourette syndrome as a behavioral or conduct disorder and prevent the misdiagnosis of their needs…”

 Disability is determined by the criteria of the agency, company or organization that is defining it.
-The Social Security Administration’s definition is on several points and assesses individual functioning on various levels on a case by case basis before determining if the person meets the criteria to receive benefits.
+The Social Security Administration’s definition is on several points and assesses individual functioning on various levels on a case-by-case basis before determining if the person meets the criteria to receive benefits.

 Do students with Tourette Syndrome have special educational needs?

-People with Tourette are just as intelligent as those in the general population, but many have special education needs.
+People with Tourette Syndrome and other Tic Disorders are just as intelligent as those in the general population, but many have special education needs.
 Tics, ADHD, learning disabilities, disruptive behavior, anxiety and mood disorders can all interfere with learning.
 Treatment to reduce these symptoms can help improve the educational results of people with Tourette.
 Those with specific learning problems can often be helped by the use of specialized educational techniques that fit the learning profile of the child.
 When school problems cannot be resolved, an educational evaluation may be needed.
 A student who is identified as “other health impaired” under federal law is entitled to an Individualized Education Plan (IEP) which addresses specific educational problems in school.
 An IEP can minimize the effects of learning difficulties that are keeping the student from performing up to his or her potential.

 What kind of help does the Tourette Association offer?